kevinnilson/WebComponents4Kids/css.md

-you can select by type by adding a tag
+You can select by type by adding a tag.
 ```css
 h1{
   color:red;